Han–Xiongnu wars: Hexi Corridor

 In the Battle of Hexi (121 BC), the Han forces inflicted a major defeat to the Xiongnu.
 Emperor Wu desired to place firm control over the Hexi Corridor and launched a large military offensive to purge the Xiongnu from the area.
-The campaign was undertaken in 121 BC by General Huo Qubing.
-Departing from Longxi that year, General Huo Qubing led light cavalry through five Xiongnu kingdoms, taking the Yanzhi and Qilian mountain ranges from the Xiongnu.
+The campaign was undertaken in 121 BC by the young general Huo Qubing, who was a nephew-in-law of Emperor Wu.
+Departing from Longxi that year, General Huo Qubing led cavalry corps and fought through five Xiongnu kingdoms, seizing the Yanzhi and Qilian Mountains from the Xiongnu.

 In early 121 BC, Huo set out from Longxi and advanced into the territory of the Xiutu King, beyond the Yanzhi Mountains.
 About 18,000 Xiongnu cavalry were captured or killed.

 In mid 121 BC, Huo advanced into the Anshan Desert to invade the Qilian Mountains.
 At the Qilian Mountains, the Hunye King saw the deaths of over 30,000 troops in battle against the Han, while 2,800 of his troops were captured.

-Distraught by the huge losses and fearing the wrath of the Xiongnu Chanyu, the Xiutu King and the Hunye King planned to surrender to the forces of General Huo Qubing.
-However, the Xiutu King suddenly changed his mind and fled with his followers.
-Huo and the Hunye King gave chase and killed Xiutu and his 8,000 troops.
-In the end, the Hunye King and 40,000 Xiongnu soldiers surrendered, which also led to the Xiongnu tribes of Hunye and Xiutu submitting to the rule of the Han empire.
-Due to the series of victories, the Han had conquered a territory stretching from the Hexi Corridor to Lop Nur, thus cutting the Xiongnu off from their Qiang allies.
+Distraught by the huge losses and fearing the wrath of the Xiongnu Chanyu, the Xiutu King and the Hunye King planned to surrender to the Han dynasty.
+However, the Xiutu King suddenly changed his mind and wanted to flee back to the Chanyu's side, and the Hunye King killed him and assumed command of the Xiutu forces.
+When the Xiongnu forces went to meet Huo Qubing for the surrender, the Xiutu forces rioted in mutiny.
+Uncertain of the situation on the opposing side, Huo personally rode into Hunye King's camp and ordered him to maintain discipline among his own tribesmen, before quelling and killing 8,000 Xiutu troops who refused to stand down.
+In the end, the Hunye King and his 40,000 tribal soldiers surrendered peacefully, which led to the Hexi Corridor being permanently annexed by the Han empire.

+Now having conquered a strategic territory stretching from Longxi to Lop Nur, the Han empire effectively cut off the Xiongnu from their Qiang allies in the Tibetan Plateau.
 In 111 BC, a major Qiang–Xiongnu allied force was repelled from the Hexi Corridor.
-Hereafter, four commanderies were established in the Hexi Corridor—Jiuquan, Zhangye, Dunhuang, and Wuwei—which were populated with Han settlers.
+Hereafter, four new commanderies were established in the Hexi Corridor, namely Wuwei, Zhangye, Jiuquan and Dunhuang, which were populated with Han soldier settlers.